Finite Automata Encoding Piecewise Polynomials: Introduction

-The aim of this paper is twofold.
-The first goal to show that one can substantially extend a class of functions that can be encoded as finite automata by using an alternative representation.
-Our idea is inspired by the approach for encoding black--white images as finite automata proposed by Culik and Valenta \cite{Culik_Comp_Graph_97}.
-In their approach each finite string accepted by a finite automaton corresponds to a certain black square.
-A black--white image is composed of the black squares on the white background each of which corresponds to a string accepted by a finite automaton.
-Informally speaking, a building block of a figure consisting of black points is not a point like in the original approach, but a square.
+{\it Alternative encoding of functions as finite automata.} The alternative approach presented in this paper is inspired by the idea of finite automata based compression of black and white images proposed by Culik and Valenta \cite{Culik_Comp_Graph_97}.
+In their approach a black--white image is composed of black squares on the white background, where each of the black squares corresponds to a finite string accepted by a finite automaton.
+Informally speaking, the building blocks of a black--white image are not points as in the traditional approach, but squares.

 What sort of building blocks could we use for composing a function?
-An answer comes from numerical computational geometry when a function $f : \mathbb{R}^k \rightarrow \mathbb{R}$ is written as a linear combination $f = \sum_{\xi \in \Xi} \lambda_\xi B_\xi$, where $B_\xi$ are tensor product B--splines, $\lambda_\xi \in \mathbb{R}$ and $\Xi$ is a countable set.
-A tensor product B--spline is a product of univariate B--splines $N[x_0,\dots,x_{m+1}](x)$ which are concrete piecewise polynomials of degree $m$ having support in the interval $[x_0,x_{m+1}]$, see Subsection \ref{spline_section}.
-It is then natural to consider pairs $\left(\lambda_\xi, B_\xi \right)$ as building blocks of a function $f$.
-So instead of representing every single point of $\Gamma(f)$ as a convolution of strings, we can represent each pair $(\lambda_\xi, B_\xi)$ as a convolution of strings presenting $\lambda_\xi$ and the knots defining $B_\xi$.
-If the collection of all such convolutions is accepted by a finite automaton we say that $f$ is encoded as a finite automaton.
+An answer can be found in numerical computational geometry.
+Indeed, a function $f : \mathbb{R}^d \rightarrow \mathbb{R}$ can be written as a linear combination $f = \sum_{\xi \in \Xi} \lambda_\xi B_\xi$, where $B_\xi$ are tensor product B--splines, $\lambda_\xi \in \mathbb{R}$ and $\Xi$ is a countable set.
+A tensor product B--spline is a product of univariate B--splines $N[x_0,\dots,x_{m+1}](x)$ which are concrete piecewise polynomials of degree $m$ having support in the interval $[x_0,x_{m+1}]$, see the subsection \ref{spline_section}.
+So instead of representing every single point of $\Gamma(f)$ as the convolution of strings, it is then natural to represent each pair $(\lambda_\xi, B_\xi)$ as the convolution of strings that present the tensor product B--spline $B_\xi$ and the coefficient $\lambda_\xi$.
+If the collection of all such convolutions is accepted by a finite automaton, we will say that $f : \mathbb{R}^d \rightarrow \mathbb{R}$ is encoded as a finite automaton.
+The technical details of the proposed encoding are explained in the subsections \ref{how_to_encode_meshes_subsec} and \ref{encoding_of_splines_subsec}.